stfc/PSyclone/doc/user_guide/psy_data.rst

 There are two ways of passing options to the ``PSyDataNode``.
-The first one is used to pass parameter from the user's script to the constructor of the node inserted, the second for passing parameters from a derived node to the ``PSyDataNode`` base class.
+The first one is used to pass parameters from the user's transformation script to the constructor of the node inserted, the second for passing parameters from a derived node to the ``PSyDataNode`` base class.